rkin100g/Nerf-Replication/README.md

 # Nerf-Replication

-Codebase for replicating the paper NeRF.
+Codebase for replicating the paper NeRF from ZJU CAD & CG Lab

 ## Setup